Types of work: salaried hours work - pay intervals

 A worker can be doing salaried hours work:

-- Where a contract specifies that they will be paid an annual salary in equal monthly or weekly payments, the same amount should be paid each month/week regardless of how many hours or days are actually worked in a particular month or week.
+- Where the basic hours have been established (NMWM07030) and a contract specifies that they will be paid an annual salary in equal monthly or weekly payments, the same amount should be paid each month/week regardless of how many hours or days are actually worked in a particular month or week.
 For example, the same monthly amount is paid for February which has fewer working days than March.

 - If they are paid in a monthly pay pattern where the monthly amounts paid vary but result in equal amounts being paid in total each quarter.
 For example a worker is paid £2000, £2000 and £2500 in consecutive months throughout the year.
 Although the payments vary each month, the total paid each quarter is always £6500.